-An interesting development for ultrafast STM have been recently proposed by Cocker and co-workers using THz spectroscopy instrumentation.67 In their approach, the STM junction bias was modulated by irradiating the scanning probe tip with sub-ps terahertz pulses.
-This modulation introduced strong tunnelling-current pulses in an STM only for the period of THz pulse transiting the tip area, therefore gating the nanojunction between the tip and the sample in different moments of time.
-When combined with an additional, optical 'dynamics trigger' pulse, the terahertz STM provided simultaneous <500-fs time resolution and nanometre (2-nm) imaging resolution under ambient laboratory conditions, which was sufficient, for example, to image ultrafast carrier capture into a single InAs quantum dot.
+An interesting development for ultrafast STM was recently proposed by Cocker and co-workers using THz spectroscopy instrumentation.
+In their approach, the STM junction bias was modulated by irradiating the scanning probe tip with subpicosecond terahertz pulses.
+This modulation introduced strong tunneling current pulses in a STM only for the period of THz pulse transiting the tip area, therefore gating the nanojunction between the tip and the sample in different moments of time.
+When combined with an additional, optical "dynamics trigger" pulse, the terahertz STM provided simultaneous <500 fs time resolution and nanometer (2 nm) imaging resolution under ambient laboratory conditions, which was sufficient, for example, to image ultrafast carrier capture into a single InAs quantum dot.
 We note that, despite the very different optical range and current generation mechanism, the concept of THz STM is quite similar to the 2PPC/2DPC described above.
-All the methods first use visible pump pulse(s) to create the excited state of interest and then THz or Vis/IR 'push' samples the dynamics of the excited states after a controllable delay time.
-The practical difference comes for the fact that 'reference' current is generated by visible light in 2PPC and by THz light in THz STM which implies that different modulation schemes for lock-in detection should be employed.
+All of the methods first use visible pump pulse(s) to create the excited state of interest, and then, the THz or vis/IR "push" samples the dynamics of the excited states after a controllable delay time.
+The practical difference comes from the fact that the "reference" current is generated by visible light in 2PPC and by THz light in THz STM, which implies that different modulation schemes for lockin detection should be employed.